-The second edition of our write up on self elevating units focuses on one of the modes of operation often not addressed in design.
+This Part 2 of our writeup on self elevating units, focuses on a transition between modes of operation seldom addressed in design.
 This mode goes by different names such as “installation,” “pinning,” “leg lowering,” or “going on location.”
-We use the going on location term, as it most clearly describes what the unit is attempting as it lowers its legs to transition from the afloat condition to an elevated condition at a specified location.
+We use the going on location term (GoL), as it most clearly describes what the unit is attempting to do when its legs are lowered to transition from the afloat condition to an elevated condition at a specified location.

-A good response simulation will account for jacking speed and spudcan shape.
+A good GoL response simulation will account for jacking speed and spudcan shape.
 3DENT has developed two approaches for generating permissible wave height and rotation curves for a given water depth and representative soil stiffness: A simplified approach and a more robust approach.
 Both approaches are based on three analyses (diffraction, structural and non-linear response).
-The main difference is in the “pass/fail” criteria.
+The main difference between the two approaches is in the “pass/fail” criteria.

-The simulation can be divided into four segments, as described and illustrated below.
+The simulation can be divided into four segments, as illustrated and described below.

 3DENT has also conducted more robust GoL analyses for a few different jackup designs, producing curves for different directions, water depths and soil stiffness values for both regular and random waves (i.e., nomograms).